dannydyl/FPGA-i2s-demo/README.md

 ## Challenges and Solutions
 I encountered significant challenges with timing and metastability due to the different clock rates of the I2S and UART interfaces.
 To manage these issues:
 - **Dual Clock Frequencies**: I configured the BRAM entity to operate with two different clock frequencies.
 The first is synchronized with the I2S input to ensure accurate and immediate data capture.
 The second matches the UART output, which operates at a slower rate, to manage data transmission to the PC effectively.
-- **FIFO Management**: I implemented a FIFO system within the BRAM to balance the input and output data flow.
-This method allows the data to accumulate from the faster I2S input and then be released in a controlled manner to the slower UART output, preventing data loss and ensuring stability.
+- **FIFO Management and CDC: A FIFO system was implemented within the BRAM to facilitate a stable transfer of data between the two clock domains.
+Clock Domain Crossing (CDC) techniques were applied to ensure that the data transitions smoothly and reliably from the faster I2S clock domain to the slower UART domain, mitigating risks of data loss and ensuring overall system stability.